ZK-AMS: Credibly Anonymous Admission for Web 3.0 Platforms via Recursive Proof Aggregation: ZK-AMS Admission and Provisioning Workflows

-\item[b)] \textbf{Homomorphic Commitment to the Cross-Term}: Instead of decrypting \ensuremath{\hat{c}_T}, we compute a \emph{public commitment} to the cross-term directly in the encrypted domain using the linear commitment scheme.
-User \ensuremath{h_i} samples commitment randomness \ensuremath{r_T} and encrypts it as \ensuremath{{c}_{r_T}}.
-They then homomorphically evaluate the ciphertext of the commitment (using the commitment's linear property):
+\item[b)] \textbf{Homomorphic commitment to the cross-term:} To avoid revealing the plaintext cross-term before batch materialization, the participant computes a public commitment to it directly in the encrypted domain.
+After sampling commitment randomness $r_T$ and encrypting it as ${c}_{r_T}$, the encrypted commitment is evaluated as